 - On the Permission Group page, click the General-purpose NAS tab or the Extreme NAS tab, and then click Create Permission Group.

 - In the Create Permission Group dialog box, configure the parameters.

 The following table describes the parameters.

 Parameter Description Name The name of the permission group.Note The name must be unique within the Alibaba Cloud account.
 Network Type Valid values: VPC and Classic Network.Note Only a permission group that resides in a VPC can be attached to the mount target of an Extreme NAS file system.

 - Add rules to the permission group.

-- Find the permission group and click Manage Rules in the Actions column.
+- Find the created permission group and click Manage Rules in the Actions column.

-- On the List of rules page of the permission group, click Add Rule.
+- On the List of rules page of the permission group, click Create Rule.
 In the dialog box that appears, configure the parameters.
 The following table describes

-- No Anonymity: allows access from the root user to the file system.
+- No Anonymity: allows access from root users to the file system.